shrutisharma27/7targets-docs/docs/_releases/index.md

 ### 12 June 2020
 ```
 - Allow Org Admin to add and Edit leads for other assistant.
+- Org Admin would be able to see the lead list for multiple assistants at the same time.
 - Show the Assistant being edited to the Org Admin.
 - Do not verify for emails already verified in last 9 months.
 ```